holaplex/hub-docs/docs/hub/Guides/cnfts.md

 Note the `creator` field `verified` can only be set to `true` when the creator is the treasury wallet.
 Otherwise, the `creator` input must have `"verified": false`.

 For more info on creating a new collection on Hub, please see [Creating a Collection via API](../developers/create-collection-api.md).
-Be sure to set `"blockchain": "SOLANA"` - cNFTs are built on Solana.
+Be sure to set `"blockchain": "SOLANA"` - cNFTs are only available on Solana.

 You can view your new collection on Hub Console, on your project's Collections tab.
 The Type is "Open" for any collections created using the `createCollection` mutation.